4 Tips To Reduce Anxiety

 We are more than just our thoughts and feelings, our bodies are complex and we can often be more stressed or become more anxious if our general wellbeing is poor.
 Sometimes we only need to make small changes to our diet, sleep and exercise regime to gain significant benefits and reduced anxiety.

-Why is diet important to reduce stress?
-Cortisol is the “stress hormone” and is produced in higher levels during times of stress.
+Diet Why is diet important to reduce stress?
+Cortisol is the “stress /there isn’t enough food to survive hormone” and is produced in higher levels during times of stress.
 This increased level of cortisol may make people crave foods with high levels of salt, sugar and fat.
 However, eating these foods (or not eating at all) can actually increase our stress levels.
 It becomes a vicious cycle.
 Also, we seek quick fixes such as alcohol or other substances and become caught in a cycle of short term fixes and longer-term anxiety.